OriginProtocol/origin-devops/messaging/README.md

 ### Provisioning

 1. Have an ubuntu 16.06 machine image
-2. Set hosts for messaging server in `inventory` under the group *[all]*
+2. Set hosts for messaging server in `inventory` under the group *[messaging]*
-3. Fill out the configuration in `messaging-config.yml`
+3. Fill out the configuration in `deploy/config/messaging-config.yml`
-4. Run the playbook: `ansible-playbook messaging_server.yml -u ubuntu -i inventory -v`
+4. Run the playbook in `deploy/`: `ansible-playbook messaging_server.yml -u ubuntu -i inventory -v`

 ### SSL setup